Sharyn O'Halloran

-Sharyn O’Halloranis the Strategic Academic Leadership Initiative Professor of Political Economy at Trinity College Dublin and was named the George Blumenthal Professor of Political Economics and International and Public Affairs at Columbia University in New York City., where she served as the Senior Vice Dean and Chief Academic Officer at the School of Professional Studies at Columbia University in New York City.[1]
+Sharyn O’Halloran is the Strategic Academic Leadership Initiative Professor of Political Economy at Trinity College Dublin and Trinity Professorial Fellow.

+In 2006 she was named the George Blumenthal Professor of Political Economics and International and Public Affairs at Columbia University, where she served as the Senior Vice Dean and Chief Academic Officer at the School of Professional Studies.

 A political scientist and economist by training, O’Halloran has written extensively on issues related to the political economy of international trade and finance, regulation and institutional reform, economic growth and democratic transitions, and the political representation of minorities.